data4knowledge/ddf/README.md

 ```

 ## Neo4j
-The code assumes Neo4j is running locally with username and password hardcoded as below; there is no need for a secure setup for this demonstration code.
+The code assumes Neo4j is running locally (default setup) with username and password hardcoded as below; there is no need for a secure setup for this demonstration code.
 You can change this if needed.
 ```
 driver = GraphDatabase.driver("neo4j://localhost:7687", auth=("neo4j", "ddf"))
 ```

+It is recommended to install the Neo4j using the desktop offering.
+This gives you access to the normal browser tool but also over tools such as NeoDash.
+NeoDash is a nice tool and allows you to create no code dashboards for Neo4j.
+See [the Neo4j download page](https://neo4j.com/download/).

 ## CRF Stylesheets
 Two CRF stylesheets are used:
 - One very old one from 15 years or more back used as part of an FDA demo on ODM.
 It needs throwing away! :)